mlanza/ai-literacy/201/12-cloning-yourself.md

 That’s the fantasy AI now makes real—up to a point.

 Unlike Doug’s literal clones, AI doesn’t actually replicate your intelligence.
 It doesn’t share your goals, retain your memory over time, or understand your values.
-But with the right input—well-structured specs, examples, tone guides—you *can* shape it to behave like a highly attentive, always-on version of yourself.
+But with the right input—well-structured **specs**, examples, tone guides—you *can* shape it to behave like a highly attentive, always-on version of yourself.
 Not a clone of your mind, but a clone of your methods.

 And the best part?
 You can do it all in a single chat window.